Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 UL (Underwriters Laboratories) Standard for Uninterruptible Power Supplies

-UL (Underwriters Laboratories) Standard for Safety of Emergency Lighting and Power Equipment
+UL (Underwriters Laboratories) Standard for Safety of Emergency Lighting and Power Equipment.

 A measure of time that a computer, machine, process, operation, is running, working, and available.

-A 3-Level inverter topology refers to the number of steps in the UPS output inverter.
+Refers to the number of steps in the UPS output inverter.
 The inverter uses the DC-link voltage to create a sine wave by switching the DC voltage in either of three modes, on, half voltage or off.
 Taping the middle of the capacitor bus creates the half voltage step.